tahoma2d/tahoma2d_docs/source/managing_palettes_and_styles.rst

 Animating Palettes
 ------------------
-For Toonz Vector and Toonz Raster levels, colors in a palette can be animated and changed according to the frames of the Xsheet/Timeline.
+For Vector and Smart Raster levels, colors in a palette can be animated and changed according to the frames of the Xsheet/Timeline.

 The animation is defined by keys that refer to the absolute timing of the Xsheet/Timeline: this means that there is no relation between the level length and the length of the animation of the palette colors.
 For example you can create a palette animated from frame 1 to 100 even if its level is only five frames long.